-Ellis Boat Company will invest $650,000 to expand its operations center in Southwest Harbor, Maine
+Ellis Boat Company Expands Operations Center in Southwest Harbor, Maine

 Originally founded in 1945, Ellis Boat Company has been making custom watercraft for decades.
 The company is known for its traditional-style Downeast yachts ranging from basic lobster boats to luxury cruisers, made from both wood and fiberglass.

 “Maine has a rich tradition of boat building,” said Gov. Paul R. LePage.
 “It’s encouraging to see a family-operated business like Ellis Boat Company invest in new products and continue striving to be the best.
 Their investment is a sign of confidence in their employees and to the future of what is a very competitive industry in Maine.”